 Youth all over the world are joining the ranks of the unemployed.
 Almost a quarter of the planet’s youth are neither working or studying.
 Jobless growth is now a global reality for the next generation.

 Futurepreneurs: Conventional thinking sees entrepreneurship as an alternative to the conventional corporate world, but bringing the two worlds together through corporate incubators is an opportunity to grow jobs.

 The Digital Labor Market: Opportunity and talent are not evenly distributed.
-Digital technology can bring jobs to marginalised youth in remote corners of the world.
+Digital technology can bring jobs to marginalized youth in remote corners of the world.

-Closing The Skills Gap: Education for a changing labour market needs to be flexible, giving youth the ability to learn skills in general or learn how to learn more when needed.
+Closing The Skills Gap: Education for a changing labor market needs to be flexible, giving youth the ability to learn skills in general or learn how to learn more when needed.